substrait-io/substrait/site/docs/expressions/specialized_record_expressions.md

 ## Cast Expression
 To convert a value from one type to another, Substrait defines a cast expression.
-Cast expression declare an expected type and an input argument.
+Cast expression declare an expected type, an input argument and an enumeration flag that contains enhancement conditions, such as `CONDITION_FLAG_NULL_ON_FAILURE` which  prevents throws and instead returns null on cast failure.